Russia blows up oil facilities in Ukraine as invasion continues

 8.06 am: Germany says it will send 1,000 anti-tank weapons and 500 surface-to-air missiles to Ukraine, reports AFP.

-8.02 am: Roman Abramovich, the Russian owner of Chelsea, says he is handing over the “stewardship and care” of the Premier League club to the trustees of its charitable foundation.
+8.02 am: Roman Abramovich, the Russian owner of Chelsea FC, says he is handing over the “stewardship and care” of the Premier League club to the trustees of its charitable foundation.

-Team’s manager Thomas Tuchel had admitted on Friday that uncertainty over Abramovich’s future as owner was weighing on the club ahead of Sunday’s League Cup final against Liverpool.
+Team manager Thomas Tuchel had admitted on Friday that uncertainty over Abramovich’s future as owner was weighing on the club ahead of Sunday’s League Cup final against Liverpool.

 7.59 am: The United States, the European Union and the United Kingdom agree to block some Russian banks from the Society for Worldwide Interbank Financial Telecommunication, or Swift, a global financial messaging system, reports the Associated Press.
 They also agree to impose ”restrictive measures” on Russia’s central bank.